3 simple steps to make a difference

 We can help you promote your Earn Your Stripes activity around your company with a range of downloadable resources, including posters, leaflets, collection boxes and sponsorship forms

-We’ll have exclusive stripey socks for sale for anyone who wants to make the ultimate fashion statement!
+Participants who raise $100 or more will receive a pair of our official stripey socks – perfect for anyone who wants to make the ultimate fashion statement!

 We can provide your company with all the online tools needed to support your event – including fundraising pages and easy, secure donation collection